NGC 3256

 NGC 3256 is a peculiar galaxy formed from the collision of two separate galaxies in the constellation of Vela.
-NGC 3256 is located about 100 million light-years away and belongs to the Hydra–Centaurus Supercluster complex.
+NGC 3256 is located about 122 million light-years away and belongs to the Hydra–Centaurus Supercluster complex.
+It was discovered by British astronomer John Herschel on 3 February 1835.

 NGC 3256 provides a nearby template for studying the properties of young star clusters in tidal tails.
 The system hides a double nucleus and a tangle of dust lanes in the central region.
 The telltale signs of the collision are two extended luminous tails swirling out from the galaxy.
 The tails are studded with a particularly high density of star clusters.
 NGC 3256 is the most luminous galaxy in the infrared spectrum located within z 0.01 from Earth.

+Supernovae

+Four supernovae have been observed in NGC 3256: